-There are other important outcome measures that we do not include (e.g. grades).
+There are many other important outcome measures that we do not include (e.g. grades, dropout, and uptake of secondary/tertiary education).
 We make this choice to streamline the review, and to increase comparability across contexts.
-Ages and practices of grade setting are likely to differ more across school systems and countries than standardised tests.
+Grade setting and the presence of certain education options (e.g. vocational training tracks) are likely to differ more across school systems and countries than standardised tests.